Firearms regulation in the United Kingdom: Offensive Weapons Act 2019

-Crime
+Gun crime

-The UK has one of the lowest rates of gun homicides in the world.
+The United Kingdom has one of the lowest rates of gun homicides in the world and mass shootings are extremely rare.
 There were 0.05 recorded intentional homicides committed with a firearm per 100,000 inhabitants in the five years to 2011 (15 to 38 people per year).
 Gun homicides accounted for 2.4% of all homicides in the year 2011.
 Office for National Statistics figures show 7,866 offences in which firearms were involved in the year ending March 2015, 2% up on the previous year and the first increase in 10 years.
 Of these, 19 were fatalities, 10 fewer than the previous year and the lowest since records began in 1969.